lenymo/glennmccomb-com/content/articles/useful-scss-sass-media-queries-mixins-for-bootstrap.md

 * Respond below XX.
 * Respond between XX and XX.

-## What problem do the mixins solve?
+## What problems do the mixins solve?

 While developing bootstrap sites there are a couple of things I find myself writing over and over again: